lukeprosser/watchstop-nextjs/README.md

 # Main Features

-Below is an overview of the main features in this application, broken down by page, section, and category:
+Below is an overview of the main features in this application, broken down by page/section/category:

 ## Header